TUdby/RSA-Educational/README.md

  <img src="imgs/9.
 RSAwithCRT/e1.png">
 </p>

-Putting this together, look at how we can reduce the size of an exponent mod p from e to our new exponent e1 by using Eulers Theorem.
+Putting these together, look at how we can reduce the size of an exponent mod p from e to our new exponent e1 by using Eulers Theorem.
+We start with a number to the power of e.
+By the definition of e1, it is simply e plus some multiple of p-1, so we can break e into e1 plus m(p-1), and then break the number apart by exponent rules.
+Then the number that is being taken to m(p-1) is a number being taken to phi of p, so we can reduce it to 1 (by eulers theorem).
+This little fact allows us to significantly reduce our encrypting exponent.

 <p align="center">
  <img src="imgs/9.
 RSAwithCRT/ReducingExponent.png">